arangodb/docs/3.10/aql/extending-conventions.md

 access to any external data, it must take care to set up the data by itself.

-All AQL user function-specific variables should be introduced with the `var` or `let` keywords in order to not accidentally access already defined variables from outer scopes.
-Not using the `var` keyword for own variables may cause side effects when executing the function.
+All AQL user function-specific variables should be introduced with the `var`, `let`, or `const` keywords in order to not accidentally access already defined variables from outer scopes.
+Not using a declaration keyword for own variables may cause side effects when executing the function.

 Here is an example that may modify outer scope variables `i` and `name`, making the function **not** side-effect free: